 Probationary period: The employment agreement may include a probationary period of up to three consecutive months following the date that the employment relationship commenced or, in the case of management employees, up to six consecutive months following the date that the employment relationship commenced.
-The probationary period may not be more than one-half of the length of the employment relationship has been agreed for a definite period of time.
+The probationary period may not be more than one-half of the length of the employment relationship if the employment relationship has been agreed for a definite period of time.